 Inside: A smelly garbage disposal is the worst; but what do you do when it starts to smell and clog?
-Find out what steps you need to take to properly clean out a garbage disposal to keep it running and smelling fresh.
+Find out what steps you need to take to properly clean out your garbage disposal to keep it running and smelling fresh.

-Since the invention of an in-sink kitchen garbage disposal, clean up while cooking and getting rid of food that no one’s going to eat has never been easier.
+Since the invention of an in-sink kitchen garbage disposal, cleaning up while cooking and getting rid of food that no one’s going to eat has never been easier.
 There’s nothing better than shoving some food particles down the sinkhole, flipping a switch, and listening to the food being chewed up and swallowed by the garbage disposal.

 If a blade is dull, it won’t effectively grind up the food you put down the disposal, causing some chunks to remain in the disposal.
-The residual food particles are what cause the smell to emit from the garbage disposal.
+The residual food particles are what causes the smell to emit from the garbage disposal.